-This resource aims to help educators taking their first steps to design learning and assessment that can help neurodivergent learners demonstrate their full potential.
+This page aims to help educators taking their first steps to design learning and assessment that can help neurodivergent learners demonstrate their full potential.
 It also directs staff to existing resources related to inclusion and accessibility.

 1 in 20 have a diagnosis, but not all Queen Mary students are aware of their learning differences or declare them